 Weddings are a $60 billion a year industry.
-About 2.5 million couples get married each year.
+Over 2 million couples get married each year.
 Weddings cost from a few hundred dollars to tens of thousands, with the average U.S. wedding costing around $30,000.
 An outdoor rural wedding is appealing to couples because it offers a beautiful setting with lawn, trees and flowers and is in more of a unique setting than the traditional church and reception venue.
 A rural wedding could take place on a farm, in a barn, at a winery/vineyard, at an orchard, and more.

 Get in touch with a wedding planner as they are your best source for bringing clientele.
 They are familiar with the wedding industry, venues, latest trends and can market your property for weddings.
 They can also pitch your property to their clients if it meets their requirements.
 Using social media is a definite marketing channel you need to invest your time in.
 Create a Facebook page, Instagram, blog and post plenty of pictures of your venue.
 Even hiring a professional photographer to take photos of your venue set up for an event is a great way to market.

 Host an open house.
 This is a way for local planners, photographers, and caterers to find out about your venue and view it.
 Advertise the open house on social media so those looking for a wedding venue have the opportunity to come out and look around as well.